The lizards are skittering along fencelines--blue-bellied, hearts in throat

 because this system and every institution in this country

-teaches subtle, invisible can't touch but it's there racism, and all these white boys and white girls
+teaches subtle, invisible can't touch but it's there racism,

 off into brotherhood and sisterhood